Our commitment to your area

 We may have to share information with our partner agencies such as the police or the courts in line with relevant legislation, but we’ll keep you informed.

-If you feel your complaint has not been appropriately dealt with, you could seek support from Community Trigger.
+If you feel your complaint has not been appropriately dealt with, you could seek support through an independent ASB Case Review.

 We also work with relevant partner agencies to prevent and tackle criminal offences, such as hate crimes, mate crime and domestic violence.